WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 using bad grammar, is the per paragraph checking part of the LLM, or is it part of the input processing that breaks up chunks to send to the LLM?
 If the LLM, then LLM limitations will determine limits on that success.
-If the input-processing, then we might be able to make up for that limitation by breaking the inputs in a way that affords that kind of per-paragraph enumeration.
+If the input-processing, then the developer might be able to make up for that limitation by breaking the inputs in a way that affords that kind of per-paragraph enumeration.

-That difference means that if things like "check for something at per paragraph granularity" is an important use case, maybe the development team can affect it via input processing.
-If it is not, then the bug is left unfixed, and it is treated as a limitation of the LLM problem.
+That difference means that if the team decides things like "_check for something at per paragraph granularity_" are an important use case, maybe the development team can affect it via input processing.
+If not, then the bug is left unfixed, and treated as a limitation of the LLM problem.

-The reason I raise this point is that "that is just the way the technology works" is used as a reason and often leads a tester to abandon a use case.
-The truth is frequently more complicated than that, and very often the use case, or at least the undesirable behavior, can be addressed if by looking at technology alternatives.
+The reason I raise this point is that "_that is just the way the technology works_" is used as a reason and often leads a tester to abandon a use case.
+The truth is frequently more complicated than that, and very often the use case, or at least the undesirable behavior, can be addressed by looking at technology alternatives.
+Sometimes as a tester we should persist our investigation to help the team understand what is really happening.

 About input data
 --------------------------------------------